eventodb-hq/eventodb/@meta/@pm/issues/ISSUE004-sdk-elixir.md

 ## **Overview**

-Implement a minimal, clean Elixir SDK for MessageDB that passes all tests defined in `docs/SDK-TEST-SPEC.md`.
+Implement a minimal, clean Elixir SDK for EventoDB that passes all tests defined in `docs/SDK-TEST-SPEC.md`.
 The SDK will use the `req` HTTP library and follow Elixir conventions.

-**Location**: `clients/messagedb-ex/`
+**Location**: `clients/eventodb-ex/`

 **Key Principles**:
 - Keep it minimal - no over-engineering